hackclub/putting-the-you-in-cpu/README.md

 ## Part 5: The Translator in Your Computer

 Up until now, every time I've talked about reading and writing memory was a little wishy-washy.
-ELF files specify specific memory addresses to load data into, so why aren't there problems with different processes trying to use conflicting memory?
+For example, ELF files specify specific memory addresses to load data into, so why aren't there problems with different processes trying to use conflicting memory?
 Why does each process seem to have a different memory environment?

 Also, how exactly did we get here?
 We understand that `execve` is a syscall that *replaces* the current process with a new program, but this doesn't explain how multiple processes can be started.
 It definitely doesn't explain how the very first program runs — what chicken (process) lays (spawns) all the other eggs (other processes)?